maocorte/flink/README.md

 # Flink in Docker

 This is a Docker image appropriate for running Flink in Kuberenetes.
 You can also run it locally with docker-compose in which case you get two containers by default:
-* `flink-jobmanager` - runs a Flink Job Manager in cluster mode and exposes a port for Flink and a port for the WebUI.
+* `flink-jobmanager` - runs a Flink JobManager in cluster mode and exposes a port for Flink and a port for the WebUI.
-* `flink-taskmanager` - runs a Flink Task Manager and connects to the Flink Job Manager via static DNS name `flink-jobmanager`.
+* `flink-taskmanager` - runs a Flink TaskManager and connects to the Flink Job Manager via static DNS name `flink-jobmanager`.

 The Docker setup is heavily influenced by [docker-flink](https://github.com/apache/flink/tree/master/flink-contrib/docker-flink)